What is G6PD Deficiency?

-- Drugs.
+Drugs.
 There are many drugs that cause oxidative stress.
 We maintain a list of drugs to avoid on this website to help you make decisions about the medications you take.
 This list also contains some other substances that are very harmful.
 Some of them include naphthalene (moth balls), blue food color and menthol (artificial mint flavor).

 - Foods.
 This is the longest list as it contains all legumes (beans, peas, lentils).
 This list would be shorter if not for soy.
 Soy has made its way into our food supply in a big way.
 In fact it is hard to find prepared foods without it.
 So, we make our own foods from scratch a lot.
 Our new Member’s section contains a lot of G6PD Deficiency safe recipes to help you learn what you can safely eat.
 You will be surprised at how many foods we can enjoy.

 Until the past ten years or so, every time I told a doctor that I had G6PD Deficiency, he/she would respond with “do you have African ancestors?”
-I can’t hold that against them, as they are the biggest group of people with G6PD Deficiency.
-But I am a blond haired, green eyed Caucasian with strong Ireland and European ancestors.
+This is a common response because those with African ancestors are the biggest group of people with G6PD Deficiency.
+But almost all other nationalities are affected by G6PDD to some degree or another.

 So where did I get it?
 As it turns out, African and Asian people have about ten to fifteen percent of their population affected by it, but the good news is that for the most part it is milder than the other main groups with it.
 It is also pretty common in Mediterranean (Italian, Greek, Sephardic Jews) and Middle Eastern populations.
 Some of them can have rates as high as sixty percent.
 To make matters worse, the Mediterranean variant is very severe.
 Oh, did I mention there are over four hundred different variants?
 This fact makes things a bit complicated.
 And it turns out that there is one other group that has it.
 You guessed it.
 My group.